Berg0162/simcline/FTMS Enabled/README.md

 # Sofar the good news!<br>
 + When a training app (like Zwift) has connected to your trainer using the FTMS protocol: is it possible to connect multiple devices via FTMS?
 As FTMS enables control of a physical device there can only be one <b>“controller”</b> to avoid safety issues.
 This means that you will not be able to connect multiple devices directly to the indoor bike trainer or treadmill using FTMS.
 If the trainer does not appear in an app’s (e.g. Zwift's) device list (on the Zwift pairing screen) it generally means the trainer is (still) connected to another controlling app or device.
 It is virtually impossible to connect the trainer to Zwift using FTMS, have a nice indoor ride and at the same time to connect for example the Simcline to the trainer or Zwift for simulating road incline.....
 A working solution is a Man-In-The-Middle (MITM)!
 + Notice that a fully working Simcline (acting as a MITM), supporting all FTMS enabled Trainers, is still in the future.
 At this moment only test code is available and you are invited to test this code with your FTMS enabled Trainer (if you own one).
+# What about ANT+<br>
++ When a training app (like Zwift) has connected to your trainer using the ANT+ protocol: is it possible to connect other devices via FTMS?<br>
+Since this ANT+ connection enables control of the physical device there can NOT be connected another <b>“controller”</b> at the same time over FTMS to avoid safety issues.
 # Man-In-The-Middle (MITM) software pattern<br>
 <img src="https://github.com/Berg0162/simcline/blob/master/images/FTMS_Man_in_the_Middle.jpg" align="left" width="1000" height="500" alt="Man in the Middle"><br>
 <b>Man-In-The-Middle</b> is a powerful software engineering pattern that is applied in many software designs.
 Unfortunately it is also known for a negative application in communication traffic: MITM is a common type of cybersecurity attack that allows attackers to eavesdrop on the communication between two targets.